CSpanias/cspanias.github.io/_posts/2024-01-06-OverTheWire - Natas (0-10).md

 *The **Referer HTTP request header** contains the absolute or partial address from which a resource has been requested.
 The Referer header allows a server to identify referring pages that people are visiting from or where requested resources are being used.*

 All we have to do is modify this request header before reaching the server.
 We can achieve this in many ways.
-We will do it using the browser extension [Tamper Data For FF Quantum](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/) and the web application testing suite [Burp](https://portswigger.net/burp), and the API testing app [Postman](https://www.postman.com/).
+We will do it using the browser extension [Tamper Data For FF Quantum](https://addons.mozilla.org/en-US/firefox/addon/tamper-data-for-ff-quantum/), the web app testing suite [Burp](https://portswigger.net/burp), and the API testing app [Postman](https://www.postman.com/).

 ### Tamper Data For FF Quantum